 Scale

-• 4 medium russet potatoes (peeled and cut into sticks)
+• 4 medium russet potatoes, peeled and sliced into 1/4-inch thin sticks

 • 1 1/2 teaspoon ground sumac